Guide Visa Application Border & Entry 4 min read

 What to Check Before Payment

-Before you pay the Lao eVisa fee, slow down and check the fields that must match your passport:
+Before you pay the Lao eVisa fee, check the identity fields against your passport and verify the travel and contact fields:

 When to Check Status